 PNG (Portable Network Graphic) do not contain vectors and can only work for zooming in if the resolution is set high.
 They are easily imported into Word or web pages and you can test your colour map for a Black and White rendering using PNG or JPEG as the export type in ArcMap.

 Exporting your map in ArcGIS

-The directions below describe creating PDF output using the export function in ArcMap, but you can select PNG as output as well.
+The directions below describe creating PNG output using the export function in ArcMap

 - Quit ArcMap

 - Click Start -> Logoff.
 Click Log Off to logout from terminal server

 - Logout of the Linux workstation (green man exit sign).